bpampel/zettel/content/population_dynamics_21-08-31.md

   - Grassberger (2002) [^grassberger_2002] uses population control for Monte Carlo simulations of polymer systems\
     Starting with sequential importance sampling: Duplicate configurations with MC weights above some threshold and assign half weight.
 Kill population below some threshold with 0.5 probability, if it survives double the weight.\
     (Maybe read also one with Hsiao-Ping (https://doi.org/10.1103/PhysRevE.68.021113) )
+- There is a new paper by Reich & Weissmann[^reich_2021] that somewhat mathy presents some approaches at solving the Fokker-Planck equation with multiple-particle approaches

 ### stuff that is not really related